 Phase I – Structural Foundation & Routine

 The initial phase of the program is characterized by structure and routine.
 Safety is the primary focus as our participants are taught the necessary hard skills to be successful and comfortable in the marine environment.
 During this time, participants learn about safety gear, how to paddle a canoe, set up and break down camp, organize their gear to stay warm and dry, and how to attend to their self-care needs in the backcountry.
 Groups work together to set up a routine and a culture that will help them to feel physically and emotionally comfortable and to be successful over the course of their journey.
 Our guides focus on teaching skills, maintaining safety, building relationships, and supporting our clients in coping with homesickness and other initial challenges.
 Simultaneously, our clinicians and case managers are working with families to support them in identifying areas for positive change at home.
-Parent/guardians will work with their case manager to write a letter to their child that addresses specific challenges, choices and behaviors that lead to the need for Alaska Crossings' services.
+Parents/guardians work with their case manager to write a letter to their child that addresses specific challenges, choices and behaviors that lead to the need for Alaska Crossings' services.

 Phase II – Personal Development